eugeniop/techblog/posts/2025-05-09-A-CBUS-Module-for-Model-Railway-accesories-part-ii.md

 I could simply check for either in the main `loop` function, but I built [a simple scheduler I described some time ago](/post/2020-03-28-A-Very-Simple-Task-Scheduler-on-Arduino.md), that allows me to call functions on some predefined time.
 The thinking is that over time we might want to add some automated scheduling of actions _autonomously_ (e.g. turn on lights/play sound every 15 minutes), or event _send_ an event ourselves.
 The implementation evolved over time and I both simplified it, and made it a little bit more powerful.

-In this case, these 2 actions run every second (which seems enough):
+In this case, these actions run every second and 1/2 second:

 ```c++
   dispatcher.add("CBUS", "Looks for CBUS Commands", &Actions::checkCBUSCommandAction, SEC_TO_TICKS(1));